Yacht: Transport

+Yachts can be shipped as deck and/or underdeck cargo mostly on Heavy-lift ships or Multi-purpose vessels and that is mostly limited to those equipped with their own cranes, which makes a transport less costly comparing to options requiring usage of shore or floating cranes but opens up geographical that have no shore or floating cranes available, and allows the loading and discharging at the protected anchorages without using costly port infrastructure.

+Yachts are also transported by container ships, arranged through freight forwarders.
+Container shipment costs are almost independent of distance shipped and depend more on imbalances in container locations.
+It is significantly less expensive and has greater flexibility with respect to timing and destinations.
+The drawback to container cruising is that there are a limited number of yachts that have the necessary sizes that fit in a standard container.

 Accommodations

 Depending on size, a cruising yacht is likely to have at least two cabins, a main salon and a forward stateroom.
 In smaller yachts, the salon is likely to have convertible berths for its crew or passengers.
 Typically the salon includes a dining area, which may have a folding, built-in table.
 The salon is typically contiguous to the galley.
 A cruising yacht is likely to have a head (bathroom) with a marine toilet that discharges waste into a holding tank.
 Larger yachts may have additional staterooms and heads.
 There is typically a navigation station that allows planning the route.